lenewsad/IntuneEDU/IntuneEDU/get-started-with-intune-edu.md

 # Get started with Intune for Education

 To set up Intune for Education, you connect Intune with your schools' data and then configure apps and settings for groups of students and teacher.
-Once you have set up the configurations you want on your devices, you can start managing devices.
+Once you have set up the configurations you want for your devices, you can start managing devices.

 To get started with Intune for Education, you can follow these steps:
 1. [Set up school data](what-is-school-data-sync.md) - Import or sync your schools' information with Microsoft's School Data Sync (SDS)